-Hair Loss: Causes, Treatments and Prevention
+Hair Loss: Causes and Treatments

 Alopecia is characterised by permanent hair loss.
 Losing 100 hairs per day is considered normal.
 But if the amount exceeds this number, then we are talking about abnormal loss, caused by a disease, drug treatment or other factors.